NeoGeographyToolkit/StereoPipeline/docs/tools/sat_sim.rst

     coordinates.
 Their names have ``-ref-`` after the output prefix.

 --save-as-csm
-    Save Pinhole/frame cameras in the CSM format, as done for linescan cameras.
+    Save Pinhole (frame) cameras in the CSM format, as done for linescan cameras.
     Can be used to combine these sensors in bundle adjustment and solving for jitter.

 --dem-height-error-tol <float (default: 0.001)>